indocs/onchain-asset-oracle/docs/usage.md

-# Onchain Asset Oracle usage
+# Onchain Asset Oracle - Usage

-This repository contains a minimal on-chain oracle that exposes an asset price on-chain.
-The tests in `test/OnchainAssetOracle.test.ts` exercise core read/write flows.
+This project provides a lightweight oracle that exposes an on-chain asset price via a simple interface.
+It is designed to be development-friendly and easily testable with Hardhat.

-Usage outline:

-- Compile contracts: `npm run build` (or `npx hardhat compile`).
-- Run tests: `npm test`.
-- Deploy locally (Hardhat network): `npm run deploy:local` (defined in scripts/deploy.ts and configured in hardhat.config.ts).

-Key considerations:
+Key ideas:

-- Access control (who can write prices) is handled within the contract (see the Solidity source in `contracts/OnchainAssetOracle.sol`).
-- The oracle price is exposed via a public getter and can be consumed by off-chain systems.
+- Deploy the contract on a local or test network.
+- Read the latest price through the public view function.
+- Use Hardhat tests to verify basic behavior.

 Notes:

-- This repo is designed for small, incremental updates.
-If you plan to extend the oracle (e.g., add multiple assets, or allow multi-owner governance), consider introducing a mapping of asset identifiers to price data and a robust access-control layer.
+- This repository is intentionally minimal to keep iteration fast.
+You can extend the contract with access control or more assets as needed.